apache/cordova-cli/doc/readme.md

 | --debug    | Perform a debug build.
 This typically translates to debug mode for the underlying platform being built.
 | --release  | Perform a release build.
 This typically translates to release mode for the underlying platform being built.
 | --device   | Build it for a device
 | --emulator | Build it for an emulator.
-In particular, the platform architecture might be different for a device Vs emulator.
+In particular, the platform architecture might be different for a device vs. emulator.
 | --buildConfig=`<configFile>` | Default: build.json in cordova root directory. <br/> Use the specified build configuration file. `build.json` file is used to specify paramaters to customize the app build process especially related to signing the package.
 | `<platformOpts>` | To provide platform specific options, you must include them after `--` separator.
 Review platform guide docs for more details.